Save articles from any tab, strip the clutter, and deliver a clean ebook straight to your Kindle or Kobo.

 Organize articles into a publication, and send it your Kobo via Dropbox or Google Drive.
 Or if you prefer, download the publication as EPUB or KEPUB and copy it to your device via USB.

 Organize them into a publication, and send it directly to your Kindle from Passages using Amazon’s free Send-to-Kindle service and it will appear in your Kindle library within seconds.
-Or if you prefer, download it as KFX or MOBI and copy to your device via USB.
+Or if you prefer, download it as MOBI and copy to your device via USB.

 No. You can use Passages with any e-reader.
 For Kindle delivery, you’ll use Amazon’s free Send-to-Kindle service with your Amazon account.
 For Kobo and other devices, delivery is through Dropbox, Google Drive, or direct download.